Iruvar Ullam (1963 film)

 Iruvar Ullam is a 1963 Indian Tamil-language romance film, directed by L. V. Prasad and written by M. Karunanidhi.
-Based on Lakshmi's novel Pen Manam, the film stars Sivaji Ganesan and B. Saroja Devi, while M. R. Radha, S. V. Ranga Rao, T. R. Ramachandran, T. P. Muthulakshmi, Sandhya and Padmini Priyadarshini play supporting roles.
-It is a remake of 1961 Telugu film Bharya Bhartalu.
+Based on Lakshmi's novel Pen Manam, the film stars Sivaji Ganesan and B. Saroja Devi, while M. R. Radha, S. V. Ranga Rao, T. R. Ramachandran, T. P. Muthulakshmi, Santhiya and Padmini Priyadarshini play supporting roles.
+It is a remake of the 1961 Telugu film Bharya Bhartalu.

 The music was composed by K. V. Mahadevan, while the lyrics were written by Kannadasan.
 K. S. Prasad and A. Sanjeevi handled cinematography and editing respectively.
 The filming was held in places like Kodaikanal, Kanyakumari and Bangalore.

 Iruvar Ullam was released on 29 March 1963 and became a box office success.
 Clips of the film were used to portray the younger Ganesan and Saroja in the 1997 film Once More, which Saroja Devi considered a sequel to Iruvar Ullam.

 Plot

 Selvam, the younger son of a prosecutor Neethimanickam, is a medical student studying in Bangalore.
 Unlike his righteous father, he is a playboy.
 Vasanthi, a scheming woman, tries to blackmail Selvam into marriage.
 On his refusal, she writes to his father.
 Selvam's uncle Gnanasigamani, another lawyer, arrives in Bangalore and pays ₹10,000 to Vasanthi to silence her.

 Selvam stops studying and arrives in Madras.
 He takes over the responsibility of managing his uncle's company.
 He eventually sees Shanta, a teacher, on the road and pursues her.
-Shanta dislikes Selvam's continuing old habits, but he eventually transforms and wants to live prosperously with her, yet she continues disliking him.
+Shanta dislikes Selvam's continuing old habits, but he eventually transforms and wants to settle down with her, yet she continues disliking him.

 Shanta is eventually forced by her parents to marry Selvam.
-When Vasanthi is murdered by her other lover Paramathma, Selvam is wrongfully convicted; this brings the couple closer.
-Shantha later exposes Paramathma, and Selvam is released.
+When Vasanthi is murdered by her lover Paramathma, Selvam is wrongfully convicted; this brings the couple closer.
+Shanta later exposes Paramathma, and Selvam is released.